satyasailajamylapalli/College-Projects/README.md

 - Authentication to generate report

 # Pre-Requisites
-Please use any web server (apache or Xamp) to enable PHP functionality for adding more details using '+' mark (under Qualification, Skills, etc., tabs) and to connect with MySQL DB.
+Please use any web server (apache) to enable PHP functionality for adding more details using '+' mark (under Qualification, Skills, etc., tabs) and to connect with PostgreSQL DB.

 # Contact
 Please write to satyasailajamylapalli@gmail.com for more info.